jerlendds/osintbuddy/README.md

 - The right to redistribute the software, including with modifications
 - The obligation to keep those four rights, effectively keeping the software in the commons.

-> We need to realise that any software without that last obligation will, sooner or later, become an oppression tool against ourselves.
+> We need to realize that any software without that last obligation will, sooner or later, become an oppression tool against ourselves.
 And that maintaining the commons is not only about software.
 It’s about everything we are as a society and everything we are losing against individual greed.

-*Note: the [OSINTBuddy PyPi package](https://github.com/jerlendds/osintbuddy-plugins) is MIT licensed*.
+*Note: the [OSINTBuddy PyPi package](https://github.com/jerlendds/osintbuddy-plugins) is MIT licensed.
+We understand some individuals and businesses may not want to share their plugins developed in-house.*

 Patched `aiogremlin` library: [jerlendds/gremlinpy](https://github.com/jerlendds/gremlinpy/)